vladimirfomene/vladimirfomene.github.io/content/blog/implementing-mnemonic-and-seeds.md

 ## Introduction

 A mnemonic is a system/device that helps with retention.
 This could be a pattern of letters, words, a phrase or even ideas.
 In our particular scenario we are trying to remember a very large number called a seed.
 This seed is used by wallets to derive all your keys and therefore calculate your balance.
-When you download a wallet software, most wallets to make you store a list of either 12 or 24 words as a backup for the wallet.
+When you download a wallet software, most wallets make you store a list of either 12 or 24 words as a backup for the wallet.
 With this setup, if you decide to suddenly change wallet software you can use this word list on the new wallet to recover your keys and calculate your balance.
-This list of words is of called a mnemonic because it helps us remember or recover the seed.
+This list of words is called a mnemonic because it helps us remember or recover the seed.

-These wallets are able to recover your keys because they all implement the improvements in BIP 39.
-Though they mostly use 12 and 24 words.
-According to the BIP 39, it is also possible to use 15, 18 and 21 words.
+Wallets that implement BIP 39 are able to recover your keys from the mnemonic.
+Most of them use 12 or 24 words, but it is also possible to use 15, 18 and 21 words.
 Next, we will be looking at how we can generate our own mnemonic.
 To follow along download the codebase for the article [here](https://github.com/vladimirfomene/bip39).

 ## Generate entropy